Apache Guacamole vs Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) comparison

 Remote Access

-Apache Guacamole is ranked 20th in Remote Access with 1 review while Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) is ranked 3rd in Remote Access with 90 reviews.
+Apache Guacamole is ranked 20th in Remote Access with 1 review while Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) is ranked 3rd in Remote Access with 92 reviews.
 Apache Guacamole is rated 8.0, while Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) is rated 8.4.
 The top reviewer of Apache Guacamole writes "A stable and open-source solution that can be used as a gateway".
 On the other hand, the top reviewer of Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) writes "Flexible Deployment, reliable performance, and fast transmission speeds".
-Apache Guacamole is most compared with Microsoft Remote Desktop Services, VNC Connect, BeyondTrust Privileged Remote Access, F5 BIG-IP Access Policy Manager (APM) and Check Point Remote Access VPN, whereas Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) is most compared with VMware Horizon View, Citrix Workspace, Amazon Appstream, Amazon WorkSpaces and Microsoft App-V.
+Apache Guacamole is most compared with Microsoft Remote Desktop Services, VNC Connect, BeyondTrust Privileged Remote Access and F5 BIG-IP Access Policy Manager (APM), whereas Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) is most compared with Amazon Appstream, VMware Horizon View, Citrix Workspace, Amazon WorkSpaces and BeyondTrust Privileged Remote Access.

 See our list of best Remote Access vendors.